Ecotrust/forestplanner/docs/user_inventory.md

 ### User interface

 In the stand editing and creation UI (Step 2), we disallow creation of new stands for locked properties.
-This is accomplished by hiding the create buttons if property is locked and will not necessarily be enforced at the HTTP or Python API level.
+This is accomplished by hiding the editing buttons (create, edit, delete) if property is locked and will not necessarily be enforced at the HTTP or Python API level.

 In the forest type UI (Step 3), we continue to show forest types - in the case of locked properties this **TODO may be condids?** -  but will issue a highly visible warning that any changes will not override the custom inventory (ie. it is useless to edit forest types)

-### import_gyb management command
+### `import_gyb` management command

-Since the growth-yield-batch system will be used to perform growth and yield modeling, forest planner contains a python function and a wrapper django management command, `import_gyb`, to facilitate loading data.
+Since the [growth-yield-batch](https://github.com/Ecotrust/growth-yield-batch) (GYB) system will be used to perform growth and yield modeling, forest planner contains a python function and a wrapper django management command, `import_gyb`, to facilitate loading data.

 The command takes a single required argument: